ZarakUofT/Space-Invader-Game/README.md

 # Space-Invader-Game
-A gamer where you fight off enemy ships to protect the base!
+A game where you fight off enemy ships to protect the base!

 This was designed in pygame